HarinduA/GooBookio-Server/README.md

 I added authLinks and Apollo Client cache to this project.
 I also incorporated some Apollo Server mutations, Fetch Policies, Cache Manipulations and Fragments.

-I added Query Hooks for this code to cache network caches
+I added Query Hooks for this code to cache network caches.
+And also added Mutation Hooks for this code.